Kerava: Demographics

-Population

 The city of Kerava has inhabitants, making it the most populous municipality in Finland.
 The city of Kerava is part of the Helsinki metropolitan area, which is the largest urban area in Finland with inhabitants.

 Languages

 Kerava is a monolingual Finnish-speaking municipality.
-As of 2024, the majority of the population, persons, spoke Finnish as their first language.
+The majority of the population, persons, spoke Finnish as their first language.
 In addition, the number of Swedish speakers was persons of the population.
 Foreign languages were spoken by of the population.
 As English and Swedish are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 At least 40 different languages are spoken in Kerava.
-The most common foreign languages are Estonian (3.4%), Russian (2.9%), Arabic (1.2%), Ukrainian (1.0%) and English (0.7%).
+The most common foreign languages are Estonian (3.4%), Russian (2.9%), Arabic (1.3%), Ukrainian (1.2%) and English (0.8%).